 10 reasons why you cannot ignore the GDPR and must act now:

-Arguably the biggest change, the GDPR requires all businesses to demonstrate that they comply with the law.
+Arguably the biggest change, the GDPR requires all organisations to demonstrate that they comply with the law.

 YOU MUST HAVE A LEGAL RIGHT TO HANDLE DATA

-Before they can use personal data, businesses will need to identify a legal basis for doing so.
-This will be especially important if a business relies on someone’s consent to process their data.
+Before they can use personal data, organisations will need to identify a legal basis for doing so.
+This will be especially important if a organisations rely on someone’s consent to process their data.

 THERE’S A NEW RIGHT TO DATA PORTABILITY